Sedona Hummingbird Festival

 Sunrise Breakfasts: Several "hotspots" with huge numbers of hummingbirds suitable for breakfasts.
 NOTE: Sunrise Hummingbird Breakfasts always sell out very shortly after ticket sales begin on April 1; repeating, be prepared to buy early!

-Banding (free): Two banding hotspots in 2014, one for Friday and a different one for Saturday & Sunday.
-See "BANDING" tab.
+Banding (free): Two banding hotspots in 2015, one for Friday and a different one for Saturday & Sunday.

 Exhibits (free): The Hummingbird Marketplace (exhibitors and vendors area), held in the lobby of the Sedona Performing Arts Center, with easy access to shopping opportunities for "everything hummingbird."
 As before, no admission fee!

-Art Exhibit (free): Excellent hummingbird art at three different locations in Sedona.
+Art Exhibit (free): Excellent hummingbird art at two different locations in Sedona.
 Click on ART EXHIBIT.

-TICKET PURCHASES: Online ticket sales always begin on April 1 and end before the festival starts..
+TICKET PURCHASES: Online ticket sales always begin on April 1, 2015 and end before the festival starts..
 See the "TICKETS" tab.
 No orders by mail or telephone.
+No refunds; all ticket sales are final

 GALA TICKET SALES cutoff July 15.